csning1998/on-premise-gitlab-deployment/README.md

     sudo usermod -aG libvirt $(whoami)
     ```

-    **Note:** After completing this step, you must fully log out and log back in, or restart your computer, for the new group membership to take effect in your shell session.
+    **Note:** Upon completion of this step, a full logout and login or a system restart is required for the new group membership to take effect within the shell session.

 2. Modify the `libvirtd` configuration file to explicitly state that the `libvirt` group should manage the socket.

     ```shell
-    # If you use vim
+    # If vim is preferred
     sudo vim /etc/libvirt/libvirtd.conf

-    # If you use nano
+    # If nano is preferred
     sudo nano /etc/libvirt/libvirtd.conf
     ```